BossHobby/Docs/docs/Features.md

 ## Throttle D-term attenuation (TDA)

 Begins to reduce D-term above a set throttle percentage, _TDA breakpoint_ to a maximum reduction, _TDA percent_
 It works as a companion to the Dynamic D-term filter.

+## Throttle Boost

+This adds high pass filtered throttle to the regular throttle, which will give more "sustained" power when making quick, throttle changing, inputs.
+It was pretty useful on brushed builds in acro, as those motors were a littler lazier to spool up and down.
+It's not been tested very much with brushless motors.
+This could affect your throttle management, but could be highly useful if you have a whoop thats a little lazy to pull out of maneuvers.
+Suggested values are start with 0.1 and raise fairly slowly until you get the desired effect.
+(We would appreciate feedback on this feature)

 ## Torque Boost